We have generated millions of website visitors to our website – that’s a lot of people.

 And there are more statistics where those came from, but the bottom line is that people are watching videos, and videos directly impact purchases.

-SEO is the process that helps you rank higher on Google.
+Next on our list of digital marketing for beginners strategies is SEO, which is the process that helps you rank higher on Google.

 When someone types in a search term (or keyword) into Google that is relevant to your business…